saferwall/winsdk2json/README.md

 The malware sandbox hooking module makes use of this to implement a generic hook handler that does not require to implement a handler for each API we need to hook.

+## Lessons Learned

+- SAL annotations
+- Some Windows APIs does not have a ANSI alternative: i.e OpenMutexW
 ## Challenges

 - Not a consistent way of defines functions prototypes or structs.